 Block Island is gorgeous all year.
 But the population drops dramatically and few businesses are open during the Block Island winter months.

 So if you want to schedule your visit then do it between May to October.
 The weather is pleasant, and the stores, restaurants, and nightclubs are all back in business at this time.
+The same can be seen while visiting Rosarito and Ensenada.

 Meanwhile, the times of March, April, September, and October are ideal for visiting Nantucket.
 Nantucket weather is refreshingly free of tourist throngs, and rates are much more reasonable at that time.